-- We ask parental consent for the club to take and use photographs of their children and for permission to use the press and media to promote the players and their teams (Membership Application Form). - Photographs and interviews will at all-time take place in the presence of a coach. - We will only use team photographs and action photographs on our website & other social media platforms. - Action and individual photographs will only be used, with individual parental consent, prior to the inclusion on club website& other social media platforms.
+- We ask parental consent for the club to take and use photographs of their children and for permission to use the press / media club website, social media platforms or Club group chats to promote the players and their teams (Membership Application Form). - Photographs and interviews will at all-time take place in the presence of a coach. - We will only use team photographs and action photographs on our website and other social media platforms. - Action and individual photographs will only be used, with individual parental consent, prior to the inclusion on the club website, social media platforms or Club group chats.